discordjs/guide/guide/popular-topics/intents.md

 ## The Intents Bitfield

 Discord.js provides a utility structure <docs-link path="class/Intents">`Intents`</docs-link> which you can use to modify bitfields easily.
-The class also features static attributes for all (`Intents.ALL`), privileged (`Intents.PRIVILEGED`), and non-privileged (`Intents.NON_PRIVILEGED`) intents.

-These primarily serve as templates.
-While using them directly is possible, we strongly discourage you from doing so.
-Instead, think about which events your bot strictly needs access to based on the functionality you want it to provide.

 You can use the `.add()` and `.remove()` methods to add or remove flags (Intent string literals representing a certain bit) and modify the bitfield.
 You can provide single flags as well as an array or bitfield.
 To use a set of intents as a template you can pass it to the constructor.
-A few approaches are demonstrated below (note that the empty constructor `new Intents()` creates an empty Intents instance, representing no intents or the bitfield `0`):
+Note that the empty constructor `new Intents()` creates an empty Intents instance, representing no intents or the bitfield `0`:

 ```js
 const { Client, Intents } = require('discord.js');